 What is GDPR?
-Whats does GDPR stands for?
+Whats does GDPR stand for?

 What is GDPR compliance?
 Who does GDPR apply to?
 How to be GDPR compliant?

-GDPR compliance – Any organization abiding with the rules and regulations set by the European Union (EU) on data protection of individuals are said to be GDPR compliance.
+GDPR compliance – Any organization abiding by the rules and regulations set by the European Union (EU) on data protection of individuals are said to be GDPR compliant.

-GDPR applies to organization processing personal data of EU citizen within the EEA and globally.
-There are a set of guidelines for organization processing out of EEA.
-Some of the example for reference- A data processing company in India working for European clients, if the company is collecting client personal data for the process than the company should be GDPR compliant.
-Its mandatory law for any company in EEA to process the personal data or outsourcing it to other states out of EEA.
+A data processing company in India is working for European clients.
+If the company is collecting client personal data for the process, then the company should be GDPR compliant.
+It is mandatory for any company in the EEA if they process personal data or outsource it to other states out of the EEA.

-EU has released the regulation copy for the public on 27th of April 2016, considering the articles in this copy as a basement to implement GDPR.
+EU has released the regulation copy for the public on 27th of April 2016.
+The articles in this copy act as the base for implementing GDPR.

-There are XI chapters and 99 articles, it was enforced to be compliant with GDPR by 25 May 2018 for all companies in EEA.
-There are areas which define how GDPR is applicable to small scale sectors, also on outsourcing EU citizen data out of the EEA region.
-Our CertPro expertise has implemented GDPR efficiently fulfilling the requirements of their customer needs and satisfying the needs and expectations of Law.
+There are XI chapters and 99 articles in GDPR.
+All companies in the EEA were required to be compliant with GDPR by 25 May 2018.
+There are areas which define how GDPR is applicable to small scale sectors and also on outsourcing EU citizen data out of the EEA region.
+CertPro is an expert when it comes to implementing GDPR efficiently and full the requirements of our clients and their customer needs.

-Step 1: Consult our Professional experts – www.certpro.in,
+Step 1: Consult our professional experts at CertPro – www.certpro.in

-Step 2: Awareness training to all employee about the seriousness of this data protection law and the penalty associated with it.
+Step 2: Awareness training to all employee about the seriousness of this data protection law and the penalties associated with it.

-Step 3: Identify the activity of the organization fall under a data controller or data processor.
-(Are we a controller or processor)
+Step 3: Identify the activity of the organization that falls under a data controller or data processor (are we a controller or a processor).

-Step 4: Appoint a Data Protection Officer (DPO), define the roles and responsibility of DPO.
+Step 4: Appoint a Data Protection Officer (DPO) and define the roles and responsibility of a DPO.

-Step 5: Define personal data policy along with other policy and procedure.
+Step 5: Define personal data policy along with other policies and procedures.

 - Implement DPIA.